MinaProtocol/mina/rfcs/0017-long-fork-consensus.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

-* security proof of min-epoch
+* security proof of `min_window`
+* conversion of `window_length` to percent participating for the purpose of calculating when the chain can no longer be trusted and a recovery should occur
-* proof adding voting does not break min-epoch
+* proof adding recovery does not break min-window
+* proof that an adversary cannot reuse a recovery to create a fork
-* careful analysis of different scenarior where the 51% honesty assumption could be violated, what could play out, and operationally what different parties should plan to do
+* careful analysis recovery under different scenarios where the 51% honesty assumption could be violated, what could play out, and operationally what different parties should plan to do